Comparisons

 AI Answers About Sciatica: Model Comparison

-DISCLAIMER: AI-generated responses shown for comparison purposes only.
-This is NOT medical advice.
-Always consult a licensed healthcare professional for medical decisions.
+DISCLAIMER: The AI-generated responses about sciatica shown below are for educational comparison only.
+This is NOT medical advice and should not be used for self-diagnosis or treatment decisions.
+Always consult a qualified healthcare professional about sciatica symptoms and treatment. [ai-answers-sciatica]

 Sciatica — pain radiating along the sciatic nerve from the lower back through the hip and down one leg — affects roughly 10-40% of the population at some point in their lives.
 The shooting, burning, or electric-shock quality of the pain can be frightening and debilitating, prompting many sufferers to turn to AI chatbots for answers about what is happening, how long it will last, and whether they need emergency care.
 We tested four AI models with a realistic sciatica scenario.